DeskTux

 Actually, stuff like parsing & linting, merging on the server and deploying your code where it belongs (e.g. Puppet) should be automated.
 A basic git setup like this doesn't allow for this, unless you throw some serious scripting at it.
 If you want pipelines and e.g. Jenkins, you need tools like GitHub.

-Unfortunately, they do not offer an open-source version of their software, just hosted by them or in an Enterprise Edition.
+Unfortunately, they do not offer an open-source version of their software that can be self-hosted, just hosted by them or in an Enterprise Edition.
 Luckily, there is GitLab that provides all of this functionality.
 And: it will run on Debian :-) So if you want or need pipelines and user/privilege management etc, you should check out GitLab.

 1)